rmonvfer/wallapop_secret/README.md

   return window.CryptoJS.enc.Base64.stringify(window.CryptoJS.HmacSHA256(signature, SIGNATURE));
 }
 ```
-The previous python code still works if you change the corresponding key (although I'd directly use their implementation)
+The previous python code still works changing the corresponding key (although I'd rather use their implementation)

-As a bonus, the hiring message has also been changed: "Now that you've found this, are you ready to join us? jobs@wallapop.com"
+The hiring message has also been changed: "Now that you've found this, are you ready to join us? jobs@wallapop.com"
 For more information see issue https://github.com/rmon-vfer/wallapop_secret/issues/1#issuecomment-694163493